openmv/openmv-projects/donkey-car/README.md

 ### Step 3 - Assemble the head:

 Now we're going to assemble the OpenMV Cam head of your Robocar.
-First, remove the lens mount from your OpenMV Cam using a screw driver and clean off the camera IC under the lens mount using some isopropyl alchol and a Q-Tip.
+First, remove the lens mount from your OpenMV Cam using a screw driver and clean off the camera IC under the lens mount using some isopropyl alcohol and a Q-Tip.
 Make sure to get off any dirt and don't leave any fibers on the camera IC.

 ![Clean-up](images/build/step(16)small.jpg "Clean-up")